openvstorage/ovs-documentation/knownissues.md

 -   The available space for the write buffer can be incorrect displayed in the wizard.
 When creating the vPool, the creation might fail with `Too much space requested for WRITE cache`.
 -   The mandotary DB role isn't checked in the wizard.
 In case there is no DB role on the Storage Router configured, the vPool creation/extension will fail.
-- 	The creation of a vPool fails in case the directory `/mnt/<vpool name>` already exists on the Storage Router.

 ### Removing a vPool